Australian feminist art timeline: 2010s

 2018 Exhibition: Davida Allen: In the Moment.
 Griffith University Art Museum, Brisbane.
 3 May – 30 June 2018.

 2018 Exhibition: Dark rooms: Women directing the lens 1978-98.
 Griffith University Art Museum, Brisbane.
 12 July – 25 August 2018.

 2018 Publication: Bri Lee publishes Eggshell Skull, which becomes a national bestseller.

 2018 Publication: Catriona Moore helps publish "Feminist Perspectives on Art," (Millner, Jacqueline, and Catriona Moore.
 Feminist Perspectives on Art: Contemporary Outtakes.
 Routledge, 2018) recognized with selection and editorial matter along with individual chapters.
 Moore also worked on "Future Feminist Archive," a year-long project across New South Wales in which she used archives to create exhibitions, workshops, performances and publishing outcomes to enhance the feminism movement in Australia.

+2018 Event: The Great Divide: feminist art practice across generations and geography presented by the Women's Art Register, in collaboration with (Re)Present (USA).
+An intergenerational conversation between the Women's Art Register and (Re)Present (USA), part of the National Gallery of Victoria's MEL/NYC exhibition and festival.
+Preceding the event, a collaborative poster zine was developed, designed by Lisa Mansfield.
+Selected drawings from a crowdsourced callout in Melbourne were merged with text from (Re)Present in NYC, a collaborative response to the question "What does feminism mean to you?"
+The posters were distributed in Melbourne and NYC.

 2018-2021 Exhibition: Promiscuous Provenance touring exhibition by Anna Glynn travelled to Shoalhaven Regional Gallery (NSW), Margaret Whitlam Gallery at the Whitlam Institute (NSW), Noosa Regional Gallery (QLD), The World Theatre (QLD), Basil Sellers Exhibition Space (NSW), Hahndorf Academy (SA), Swan Hill Regional Gallery (VIC), Jervis Bay Maritime Museum (NSW), Hawkesbury Regional Gallery (NSW).
 The exhibition interrogated the strangeness of the early colonial artists' first encounters with the Australian landscape and Glynn explored historical artworks including those of John Hunter, the Port Jackson Painter, and George Raper.
 She worked with painting, drawing, installation, 3D printing, sound and photomontage on chiffon.

 2019 Exhibition: Herland: In search of a female utopia, an exhibition curated by Freÿa Black and held at The Women's Library, Sydney from 8 March to 4 April.